Welcome to the Phantacea Comic Book Page

 yet again also, I've held onto a surprising amount of the original artwork and scanned in what I don't have to fill the gaps such that I could issue PHANTACEA Revisited compendiums at some point in the future should demand warrant.

 I even have some idea what the covers might look like.
-The Damnation Brigade (to left) is by Ian Bateson circa 1988 whereas the Rhadmanthys Revealed cover art (to right) is by Verne Andrusiek from sometime in the early to mid 1980s.
+"The Damnation Brigade" (to left) is by Ian Bateson circa 1988 whereas the "Rhadamanthys Revealed" cover art (to right) is by Verne Andrusiek from sometime in the early to mid 1980s.

 is still available whereas pristine copies

-of the orginal series of PHANTACEA,
+of the original series of PHANTACEA,

-Better yet, with the exceptions
+Then again, with the exceptions

 of pH-5 and pH-6,